cdl-geneseo/geneseo-dictionary/V/Vaporizer.md

 # Vaporizer

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Vaporizer

 Created by  Unknown User (prv2), last modified on Dec 07, 2010

 (N) - A device that super-heats Marijuana into vapor, both increasing and preserving higher than ordinary levels of the hallucinogen THC.
 Smoked much like a hookah.